Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

 \section{Methods}

-\subsection{Initial Conditions}
+\subsection{Initial conditions}

-We use the same simulations as in \synchweb, hence we will only present a brief summary of the initial conditions and refer the interested reader again to \citet{Sorce2018, Dolag2023}.
-These initial conditions are constrained based on galaxy distance modulus and observational redshift, thus peculiar velocity from the \textsc{CosmicFlows-2} distance modulus survey \citep[][]{Tully2013}.
-By using a Wiener Filter algorithm \citep[][]{Zaroubi1995, Zaroubi1998} and applying several reconstruction steps \citep[][]{Doumler2013a, Doumler2013b, Doumler2013, Sorce2014, Sorce2015, Sorce2017, SorceTempel2017, SorceTempel2018} a density field of the local Universe is constructed at the initial redshift, using the constrained realization algorithm by \citet{Hoffman1991}.
-Usable initial conditions at the desired resolution are then constructed, using the \textsc{Ginnungagap} software\footnote{https://code.google.com/p/ginnungagap/}.
-The simulation used in this work is a cosmological box with a side length of $L = 500 h^{-1}\:c$Mpc, centered on the Milky Way.
-Throughout this work we use a \textit{Planck} cosmology \citep[][]{Planck2014} with matter densities $\Omega_\mathrm{m} = 0.307$ and $\Omega_\mathrm{baryon} = 0.048$, a cosmological constant of $\Omega_\Lambda = 0.692$ and the Hubble parameter $H_0 = 67.77$ km s$^{-1}$ Mpc$^{-1}$.
+We used the same simulations as in \synchweb.\ Hence, we only present a brief summary of the initial conditions and refer to \citet{Sorce2018} and \citet{Dolag2023}.
+These initial conditions are constrained based on galaxy distance modulus and observational redshift, and thus, to the peculiar velocity from the \textsc{CosmicFlows-2} distance modulus survey \citep[][]{Tully2013}.
+By using a Wiener filter algorithm \citep[][]{Zaroubi1995, Zaroubi1998} and applying several reconstruction steps \citep[][]{Doumler2013a, Doumler2013b, Doumler2013, Sorce2014, Sorce2015, Sorce2017, SorceTempel2017, SorceTempel2018}, we constructed a density field of the local Universe at the initial redshift using the constrained realization algorithm by \citet{Hoffman1991}.
+Usable initial conditions at the desired resolution were then constructed using the software \textsc{Ginnungagap} \footnote{https://code.google.com/p/ginnungagap/}.
+The simulation we used (SLOW-CR3072$^3$) is a cosmological box with a side length of $L = 500 h^{-1}\:c$Mpc, centered on the Milky Way.
+Throughout this work, we use the Planck cosmology \citep[][]{Planck2014} with matter densities $\Omega_\mathrm{m} = 0.307$ and $\Omega_\mathrm{baryon} = 0.048$, a cosmological constant of $\Omega_\Lambda = 0.692$, and the Hubble parameter $H_0 = 67.77$ km s$^{-1}$ Mpc$^{-1}$.

-\subsection{Simulation Code}
+\subsection{Simulation code}